Eva Alina Hočevar

 Eva Alina Hočevar (born 27 March 2002) is a Slovenian slalom canoeist who has competed internationally since 2017.

 She won three medals at the ICF Canoe Slalom World Championships with one silver (K1 team: 2022) and two bronzes (C1 team: 2023, K1 team: 2025).
 She also won three medals (1 gold and 2 silvers) at the European Championships.

 Hočevar competed at the 2024 Summer Olympics in Paris, finishing 9th in the C1 event and 29th in kayak cross.

+She is the overall World Cup champion in C1 from 2026.

 Her father Simon Hočevar and younger brother Žiga Lin Hočevar are also successful slalom canoeists.